-Following the move to regulate the use of off-payroll workers in the public sector, the UK government and HMRC plan to address compliance and what they see as lost tax revenue with off-payroll working rules in the private sector.
+Following HMRC's 2017 reforms to regulate the use of off-payroll workers in the public sector, the UK government and HMRC plan to address compliance and what they see as lost tax revenue with off-payroll working rules in the private sector.
 The move is believed to impact up to 2 million contractors.

 In this guide:

 IR35, or the Intermediaries Legislation, is tax legislation designed to ensure individuals working through an intermediary, such as a limited company, are paying the right amount of tax.

 ContractorCalculator defines IR35 as, "IR35 is tax legislation designed to combat tax avoidance by workers supplying their services to clients via an intermediary, such as a limited company, but who would be an employee if the intermediary was not used.

 Such workers are called 'disguised employees' by Her Majesty's Revenue and Customs (HMRC).
 If caught by IR35, they have to pay income tax and National Insurance Contributions (NICs) as if they were employed."

 HMRC's 2017 reforms to IR35 saw the responsibility for determining whether a contractor was a disguised employee shift to the hiring public authority.
 The government has claimed the changes have raised £410m in tax revenue through improved compliance.

 However, Chris Bryce, chief executive of IPSE, which represents the UK's freelancer and contractor community, calls the move a "fatal blow to the UK’s flexible economy".

 "Undermining confidence in our flexible, self-employed workforce is the last thing the government should be doing", added Bryce.